 Can we get 10,000 people to take the screening pledge this March?

 The Screening Pledge connects signers with resources and reminders to get screened for colorectal cancer.

 Spread awareness in your community about the third-most diagnosed cancer with our awareness and action brochures!

 The first 100 brochures are free.
 See the order page for more information.

 Dress in Blue Day is Friday, March 5.
 Join your nation of allies for the annual day of blue hues and raising CRC awareness!

 New stock is in the Alliance store now!
 Shop attire, face masks, awareness literature, and other fun stuff.

 In February 2000, President Clinton officially dedicated March as National Colorectal Cancer Awareness Month.
-Since then, it has grown to be a rallying point for the colon cancer community where thousands of patients, survivors, caregivers and advocates throughout the country join together to spread colon cancer awareness by wearing blue, holding fundraising and education events, talking to friends and family about screening and so much more.
+Since then, it has grown to be a rallying point for the colorectal cancer community where thousands of patients, survivors, caregivers and advocates throughout the country join together to spread colorectal cancer awareness by wearing blue, holding fundraising and education events, talking to friends and family about screening and so much more.

 Colorectal cancer screenings have plummeted in the last year.
 To get back on track, we’re going to need a larger microphone.
 You can help.